Opening a TBY deposit

 - 1.An ecosystem member transfers a certain amount of DAI into a smart contract to issue TBY at the offered proportion.

-- 3.Pay-in Fee includes the Mint Percent sent to the fee collector and is determined by DAO participants through on-chain.
+- 3.Pay-in Fee includes the Mint Percent sent to the fee collector and is determined by Consensus participants through on-chain.
 This parameter is responsible for keeping TBY in the smart contract and affects the future proportion of DAI to TBY.

 - 4.The smart contract determines the proportion for the next deposit opening/closing operation